-In the Workflow toolbar, click the Transition or Iteration button.
+In the Workflow toolbar, click the Transition

-- In the graph window, click a source Activity and drag the pointer to a target Activity without releasing the mouse button. - Transitions: a straight arrow links the two activities, conditions may be added on the transition or modification of the properties of the transition (see following section). - Iterations: the iteration properties window appears; fill in the fields as described in the following section.
+- In the graph window, click a source Activity and drag the pointer to a target Activity without releasing the mouse button. - Transitions: a straight arrow links the two activities, conditions may be added on the transition or modification of the properties of the transition (see following section).

-Figure 2-20.
+Figure 2-32.
 Iterations and Transitions Graph

 - Modify the shape of the arrow. - Transitions: right-click the Transition and select "Add a point"; a new point appears on the line, click and drag this point to change the shape of the arrow (repeat if needed).
 To delete a point, right-click a point and select "Remove a point".
-Note that the Activity View and Participant View have a separate set of added points so that the path of the transition line can be adjusted independently in each view. - Iterations: Iterations arrows are curved and already have a vector point; click and drag this point to modify the shape of the arrow.
+Note that the Activity View and Participant View have a separate set of added points so that the path of the transition line can be adjusted independently in each view.

-ADDING / EDITING CONDITIONS ON TRANSITIONS AND ITERATIONS
+ADDING / EDITING CONDITIONS ON TRANSITIONS

-1. Right-click on a transition or an iteration and select "Add/Update condition".
+1. Right-click on a transition and select "Add/Update condition".
 The "Add condition" window appears:

-Figure 2-21.
+Figure 2-33.
 Add Condition Window